VirtualWolf/esp32-sensor-reader-mqtt/README.md

 ## Extras

+### LED status
 On an [Adafruit HUZZAH32](https://www.adafruit.com/product/3405), the red LED on the board will light up at boot and will turn off once connectivity to wifi and the MQTT broker is established.
-If the connection drops out, the LED will come back on.
+If the connection drops out (either wifi or to the MQTT broker), the LED will come back on.

+### Ansible runbooks
+Also included in this repository are the [Ansible](https://www.ansible.com) runbooks I use to erase and re-flash the ESP with a specified version of MicroPython, to generate the `config.json` file for each board/sensor setup, and to copy the code over to the board.
+These are particular for my setup so you'll need to adapt them for yourself.

+Run them with `ansible-playbook ansible/playbooks/<file>`:

+  * `flash_board.yml` — This will erase the board, download MicroPython, and flash it to the board.
+Currently I only have [Adafruit HUZZAH32](https://www.adafruit.com/product/3405) devices, but the `vars` dict in the playbook can be updated for other boards (the FeatherS2 uses the `GENERIC_S2` MicroPython version for example).
+  * `copy_code_dev.yml` — This will generate the `config.json` file and prompt for a client_id, MQTT broker address, and topic to publish to.
+  * `copy_code_prod.yml` — This is my "production" configuration I use for the temperature sensors that are set up permanently around the house.
+It only prompts for the client_id and the rest is hard-coded to avoid me making any configuration mistakes if I need to reflash the board.